Kenya, Tanzania, Uganda: Waterbus

 The Lake Victoria region is home to 40 million people living around the Lake in Kenya, Uganda and Tanzania.
 Access to transport between Lake Victoria’s various mainland and island communities is limited.
 To reach mainland services and to transport their produce to market, passengers are largely reliant upon open wooden canoes with diesel-powered motors.
 These unscheduled vessels travel only when they reach capacity, are slow and lack shelter, with fish and fresh agricultural produce vulnerable to spoilage.
 Storms can capsize open canoes which have few, if any, safety measures in place for their passengers.

 InfraCo Africa brings expertise in passenger and freight transportation on Lake Victoria to the project derived from its Kalangala Infrastructure Services and East Africa Marine Transport projects.
-InfraCo Africa’s investment and support will ensure that Waterbus meets international Health, Safety, Environmental and Social standards and embeds high quality workforce policies, crew qualifications and standards, including efforts to attract more women to jobs in the marine transport sector.
+InfraCo Africa’s investment and support will ensure that Waterbus continues to meet international Health, Safety, Environmental and Social standards and embeds high quality workforce policies, crew qualifications and standards, including efforts to attract more women to jobs in the marine transport sector.

 The new vessels will support SDG 9 that focuses on the development of regional infrastructure, to support trade enablement and human well-being.
 Based on survey data, 40% of passengers are expected to live on or below the international poverty line.